 Submissions will be reviewed, after which the most outstanding contributions will be incorporated into one of the 55 oral presentation sessions over eleven timeslots, with each session having their own specific topic.
 Presentations are to be structured into 12-minute talks and three minutes for discussion.

 Poster presentations are the primary form of presentation and dissemination of scientific work.
-Five poster sessions will offer an outstanding forum for scientific exchange and discussions.
+Four poster sessions will offer an outstanding forum for scientific exchange and discussions.

 The poster format will be A0 (118.9 cm / 46.8” height x 84.1 cm / 31.1” width).